Johnmojo/ptptn-calculator/README.markdown

 # Highlights

 Calculate accumulated loan & total interest over a period of time.
+Based on simple interest formula. **(S.I. = P × R × T)**

 # How to use